-The slight breeze feels welcome upon my perspiring body, having stepped outside into the open air to catch my breath and cool down.
-I inhale a few deep breaths, hands on my hips, while my heart thumps in my chest like a solid drum beating a rapid cadence.
+The slight breeze is a heavenly gift upon my perspiring body.
+Having stepped outside into the open air to catch my breath and cool down, I gulp a few deep breaths, hands on my hips, heart thumping in my chest like a solid drum with rapid cadence.

-For a few minutes I stand there, cooling, and then step back through the door into the studio.
-Immediately I am embraced by the compelling beat of evocative music, the humid warmth of bodies in motion, the slightly pungent smell of sweat, the welcoming coolness of the wood floor under my bare feet.
-Reentering the large room of moving, dancing individuals, the thought or impression arises, this is a Temple of Souls.
+For a few minutes I stand there, breathing deeply, and then step back through the door into the studio.
+Immediately, I am embraced by the compelling beat of evocative music, the humid warmth of bodies in motion, the slightly pungent smell of sweat, and a welcoming coolness of the wood floor under my bare feet.
+Reentering the large room of moving, dancing individuals, the thought or impression arises: this is a Temple of Souls.

-It is Saturday morning and I’m at a movement studio to join a free form, ecstatic dance gathering.
-It’s the type of assembly that I used to partake in regularly years ago when I lived in Portland, Oregon, when I would head downtown on weekends to the welcoming refuge of BodyMoves Studio.
+It is Saturday morning and I’m at a movement studio in Santa Cruz, California, to join a free form, “ecstatic dance” event.
+It’s the type thing I used to partake in regularly years ago when I lived in Portland, Oregon, when on weekends I would head downtown to the welcoming refuge of BodyMoves Studio.
 Sometimes my partner came along too.
 Together or solo, I would join the weekly communion of dancing, expressive, ecstatic souls in a 5 Rhythms class—a popular format developed by dancer and movement arts guru, Gabrielle Roth.
-I used to half-jokingly call my Sunday morning social dance “going to church.”
+I used to half-jokingly refer to my Sunday morning social dance as “going to church.”

 By the gods, I’ve been away too long.